theawesomecoder61/Blacksmith/README.md

 Blacksmith icon by Krisada from the Noun Project

 # Donate
 If you appreciate the work I put into Blacksmith, would you care to contribute to the development of Blacksmith financially?
 I would greatly appreciate any contribution.
-Non-obligatory.
+Non-obligatory and one-time.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.me/pineapples721)